Russell Wilson made it clear he wants Seahawks to sign ‘superstars’ but will he get them?

 Schneider and Carroll are prized and have proved themselves in the past, so it’s not as if future contract extensions for them will never come.
 But Carroll is the oldest coach in the NFL, and he has a quarterback in his prime — so it’s likely he’s more in “win now” mode than he has ever been.

-4. Schneider has always been aggressive anyway
+4. Schneider has always been aggressive anyway.

 Remember, this is the guy who went after Clowney as soon as it looked like he would be available last August.
 He did the same with left tackle Duane Brown in the middle of the 2017 season.
 He signed embattled receiver Josh Gordon when it seemed nobody else would take a chance on him, traded for Quandre Diggs in the middle of this last season and made a move for Sheldon Richardson just before the 2017 opener.
 All of these guys but Diggs have been in the Pro Bowl, and Diggs showed Pro Bowl talent for Seattle this season.
 It doesn’t seem as if Schneider needs any spurring from Wilson.